armanabraham/aapack/README.md

 ## Installation

 Ensure you have `devtools` package installed.
-Then, run the followin in R:
+Then, run the following in R:
 ```R
 install_github('armanabram/aapack')
 ```